 In the long term, gold has proven to be a stable investment.
 It has been shown to increase in value over time, and the price of gold often rises when the economy is in a recession.
 Because it has been used for many years as a form or backing of the currency, it is a stable investment in that way as well.

 Like Gold, Bitcoin, too, is now being seen as a hedge against inflation.
-Bitcoin’s value resides in both the future value of online transactions conducted through its networks, but also in a sense of belief that eventually, there will be a need to delegate financial trust and authority.
+Bitcoin’s value resides in both the future value of online transactions conducted through its networks and also in the sense of belief that, eventually, there will be a need to delegate financial trust and authority.
 Because bitcoin is completely digital, it can easily be transferred to another user and sold for its USD value.
 You can meet with another user and transfer your bitcoin in person using a QR code.
 Or you can use a third-party exchange service that will digitally connect you with a buyer.
-The supply of Bitcoin is with full certainty limited.
+The supply of Bitcoin is, with full certainty, limited.
 There can be no overproduction.
 This increases its value.
-However the same cannot be said for the other cryptocurrencies out there.
+However, the same cannot be said for the other cryptocurrencies out there.

 Innovations in Blockchain technology are quietly shifting the paradigm of physical gold ownership.
 By leveraging this new technology, Tether Gold (XAUT) and other gold-backed stablecoins are fulfilling the economic purpose of physical gold ownership while overcoming many of the traditionally associated challenges.

-This highly innovative class which authenticates physical gold into a digital token makes possible – direct exposure to the price of physical gold, cost-efficiency and accessibility of traditional financial assets, such as ETFs.
+This highly innovative class that authenticates physical gold into a digital token makes possible – direct exposure to the price of physical gold, cost-efficiency, and accessibility of traditional financial assets, such as ETFs.

 Perth Mint Gold Token (PMGT) is the stablecoin pegged to the value of gold in the Western Australian government’s Perth Mint.
 The purity and weight of the gold are guaranteed by the government, with the mint issuing digital gold certificates through the GoldPass app.